-This depends on the type of laceration, for example:
+Anesthesia depends on the type of wound.
+For example:

-- Local anesthesia is used for minor lacerations.
-This will numb the area around the wound.
+- Local anesthesia is used for minor wounds.
+It will numb the area.

-- General anesthesia may be needed for severe lacerations.
-It will block pain and keeps you asleep.
+- General anesthesia may be needed for severe wounds.
+It will block pain and keep you asleep.

 Description of Procedure

-The wound will be cleaned and prepared.
-Hair the may interfere will be trimmed and smoothed away.
+The wound and area around it will be cleaned and prepared.
+Hair around the area may be trimmed and smoothed away.
 Sterile water will be squirted into the wound.
 This will help wash away dirt and debris.
-A soap or antiseptic may be used to clean to surface around the laceration.

 If necessary, some jagged edges will be cut away.
-This may help the laceration close easier.
+This may help the wound close easier.
 Damaged or dead tissue will be removed to prevent infection.

 Skin glue is a special glue that holds a wound together.
-It is used on the face, arms, legs, and torso.
-It can also be used on small lacerations.
-It is not used for lips, lacerations that are over joints, deep lacerations, or most hand and foot lacerations.
-The laceration will be held shut.
-Next, a thin layer of skin glue will be applied over the area.
-Warmth may be felt as the glue sets.
-Skin glue will be applied in 3 coats.
+The wound will be held shut.
+Skin glue will be applied over the area in 3 coats.
 The wound will then be held in place for 60 seconds.
-A bandage may be placed over the area over the wound.
+A bandage may then be placed on the area over the wound.

-Hair tying is used for some scalp lacerations.
+Hair tying is used for some scalp wounds.
 Hair will be gathered in a way that pulls the wound shut.
-The hair will then be rubber banded or held together with skin glue so the wound remains shut.
+The hair will then be rubber banded or held together with skin glue.
+This keeps the wound shut.

-Some wounds may put you at a higher risk for a tetanus infection.
-A tetanus vaccination may be given if:
+Some wounds raise the risk of a tetanus infection.
+If needed, a tetanus vaccination may be given.